ndirmn3/Krypton/README.md

 5. Set of instructions to create proxy links
 6. Extension Disabler: Disable unwanted browser extensions to create a clean browsing environment.
 7. Bypass Restrictions: A set of tools that helps bypass school or browsing restrictions.

+## Todo
+1. useful bookmarklets
+2. more games and apps